-Wesley has received many awards and grants, including a 2020 Humanities Institute Fellowship from Penn State and a 2011 Institute of Arts (IAH) Fellowship from Penn State, a 2016 WISE Women Literary Arts Award from Wise Women of Blair County, Pennsylvania, a 2011 President Barack Obama Award from Blair County NAACP in Altoona, PA, the 2010 Liberian Award for her poetry and her mentorship of young Liberians in the Diaspora, a Penn State AESEDA Collaborative Grant for her research on Liberian Women's Trauma stories from the Civil War, a 2002 Crab Orchard Award for her second book of poems, a World Bank Fellowship, among others.
-Her poems have been nominated four times for the Pushcart Awards.
-Patricia’s poetry has been extensively reviewed and has been the subject of book chapters by literary scholars of literature across the world, including recent reviews in the UK, in the US, Scotland, and in Canada, and in Africa.
-Reviewers have explored her work’s contribution to gender issues, Africans in the Diaspora, exile, women in war, and Liberia for more than two decades now.
+Wesley’s sixth book of poems, Praise Song for My Children: New and Selected Poems, was selected by judges as the 2023 winner of the Theodore Roethke Memorial Poetry Award.
+Her second book, Becoming Ebony was the winner of the 2002 Crab Orchard Award and published by Southern Illinois University Press in 2003.
+She has received many other awards and grants, including a 2020 Humanities Institute (HI) Fellowship from Penn State University and a 2011 Institute of Arts (IAH) Fellowship from Penn State, a 2016 WISE Women Literary Arts Award from Wise Women of Blair County, Pennsylvania, a 2011 President Barack Obama Award from Blair County NAACP in Altoona, PA, the 2010 Liberian Award for her poetry and her mentorship of young Liberians in the Diaspora, a Penn State University AESEDA Collaborative Grant for her research on Liberian Women's Trauma stories from the Civil War, a World Bank Fellowship, among others.
+Her poems have been nominated four times for the Pushcart Awards, Best of the Net, among others.
+Dr. Wesley’s poetry has been extensively reviewed in magazines and has been the subject of book chapters by literary scholars and critics of literature, the subject of theses by graduate students across Africa and the world, including recent reviews in the UK, in the US, Scotland, and in Canada, and in Africa.
+Reviewers have explored her work’s contribution to gender issues, Africans in the Diaspora, exile, women in war, the Grebo tradition, and Liberia for more than two decades now.

 - Poetry Writing